Answer a few questions about your ESA needs

 Receive it within 24-48 hours of getting approved*

-A legitimate ESA letter also serves as an exemption from any pet rent or pet deposits.
-In order for an ESA letter to be considered legitimate, it must be provided by a licensed mental health practitioner and include the patient's name and diagnosed mental health disorder.
+A legitimate ESA letter also serves as a legal exemption from pet rent or pet deposits.
+An ESA letter must be provided by a licensed mental health practitioner to be considered legitimate, and must include the patient's name, date of birth, and confirmation of the patient's qualifying mental health disorder.
+Don't worry, your actual diagnoses won't be shared!

-To travel with your animal worry-free, they must be a Psychiatric Service Dog (PSD.)
+An ESA letter does not provide protections for traveling with a pet or assistance animal.
+To travel with your animal worry-free, they must be a Psychiatric Service Dog (PSD).

 Anyone with a mental or emotional disability may qualify for an emotional support animal.
 Disability, in this instance, refers to anything that makes your life harder on average.
 This could include: